UFC Fight Night: Ortega vs. The Korean Zombie: Background

-A lightweight bout between Renato Moicano and Magomed Mustafaev was scheduled for the event, but Moicano withdrew on September 15 due to personal reasons.
+A lightweight bout between Renato Moicano and Magomed Mustafaev was scheduled for the event, but Moicano withdrew on September 15 for personal reasons.
 He was replaced by former KSW Featherweight and Lightweight Champion Mateusz Gamrot.
 In turn, Mustafaev pulled out in early October due to undisclosed reasons.
 Gamrot faced fellow promotional newcomer Guram Kutateladze instead.

 A light heavyweight bout between former UFC Light Heavyweight Championship challenger Volkan Oezdemir and Nikita Krylov was briefly linked to the event.
 However, Oezdemir pulled out of the fight in early October citing a knee injury.
 A replacement could not be found and Krylov was removed from the card.

 Muslim Salikhov was expected to face Cláudio Silva in a welterweight bout at the event.
 However, it was announced on October 4 that Salikhov pulled out due to undisclosed reasons and was replaced by James Krause.

 A middleweight bout between Krzysztof Jotko and Makhmud Muradov was briefly scheduled to take place at this event, before being moved two weeks later to UFC Fight Night: Hall vs. Silva.

 Mounir Lazzez was expected to face David Zawada in a welterweight bout at the event.
 However, it was reported on October 6 that Lazzez tested positive for COVID-19 and would not compete.
 In turn, Zawada was removed from the card.